 Omar Tawakol is a leader in Silicon Valley and sees revenue in data.
 His intellectual blend of technologist, marketer and innovator are unique in a business that is mostly driven by marketing expertise.
-Omar earned a Masters of Computer Science from Stanford University and a Bachelor of Engineering degree from MIT.
+Omar earned a master’s in computer science from Stanford University and a Bachelor of Engineering degree from MIT.
 While at Stanford, he was a computer science researcher at both the Stanford Logic Group and HP Software Labs.
 Omar’s research on context for computer agents was published in the American Association of Artificial Intelligence.

 Omar currently leads the Oracle Data Cloud and Data as a Service (DaaS) for Business at Oracle.
-Omar was the co-founder and CEO of BlueKai, the industry’s leading data activation system that supplied both Fortune 100 companies and leading publishers with solutions for managing and activating 1st and 3rd party data for creating highly effective customer and marketing campaigns.
-Omar’s previous roles include Chief Advertising Officer for Medio in the Mobile space and Chief Marketing Officer for early behavioral targeting leader Audience Science.
+Omar was the co-founder and CEO of BlueKai, the industry’s leading data activation system, which supplied both Fortune 100 companies and leading publishers with solutions for managing and activating first- and third-party data for creating highly effective customer and marketing campaigns.
+Omar’s previous roles include chief advertising officer for Medio in the mobile space and chief marketing officer for early behavioral targeting leader Audience Science.
 Omar started his career in the data world at data integration leader Informatica.
-His fresh take on technology in terms that every CMO can understand are regularly on display at events and resonates within some of the largest brands in the world.
+His fresh take on technology in terms that every CMO can understand is regularly on display at events, and it resonates within some of the largest brands in the world.

-Since becoming Mediavest CEO in 2012, Brian has expanded existing and fostered new client relationships with iconic brands including P&G, American Honda Motor Company, Brown-Forman and most recently, Keurig Green Mountain and New York Life Insurance Company.
-Under his leadership, Mediavest has received numerous industry recognitions, including Adweek’s Agency of the Year.
+Since becoming Mediavest CEO in 2012, Brian has expanded existing and fostered new client relationships with iconic brands including P&G, American Honda Motor Company, Brown-Forman and, most recently, Keurig Green Mountain and New York Life Insurance Company.
+Under Brian’s leadership, Mediavest has received numerous industry recognitions, including Adweek’s Agency of the Year.
 Previously, he built SMG’s global content practice, now LiquidThread, leveraging his extensive film and television production background.
-Brian was co-founder and Executive Producer of Eco-Challenge with Mark Burnett.
+Brian was also the co-founder and executive producer of Eco-Challenge with Mark Burnett.

 VP Monetization, Quixey